 The Mozilla data engineering team has a solution to this problem that they call Proposal Culture, a methodology that enables effective distributed technical decision making via writing and collecting feedback on a written document in an inclusive, async-friendly way.
 I had the chance to be immersed in this workplace writing culture for a few years as a data scientist building data tools with them, working with developers distributed across continents and circumstances.

 Proposal Culture offers a few antidotes to the Zoom Pandemic remote decision-paralysis problem:

 - Async feedback is circumstance-friendly, which is vital for remote work.
 Asynchronous feedback is a core feature, which means the proposal process is just much kinder to people who can’t for whatever reason be on that big important Zoom call.
 That’s a lot of us these days, not just engineers in Finland who can’t make a San Francisco-time meeting.

-- And naturally, the outcome is usually way better because everyone can contribute to it more equitably.
+- And naturally, if the process is done well, the outcome is usually way better because everyone can contribute to it more equitably.

 Sounds great, right?
 Proposal culture boils down to a simple process:

 - Someone writes the technical proposal in a Google doc & shares it with their team.

 - They give the writer feedback and critique in the proposal itself, which gets actively incorporated into or addressed in the proposal, mostly asynchronously & when it is convenient for the feedback givers.